May 13, 2026, 8:03 am | Read time: 3 minutes

 Tradition with Safety Precautions

-Despite the lively activities and seemingly daring jumps, the festival, which has been held for more than 400 years, is safe.
-According to media reports and statements from locals, there have been no accidents or injuries so far, partly because the jumps are intensively practiced in advance.
+Despite the lively activity and seemingly daring jumps, the festival, which has been held for more than 400 years, proceeds safely.
+According to media reports and statements from locals, there have been no accidents or injuries, partly because the jumps are intensively practiced beforehand.
 This year, the Devil’s Jump takes place on June 7, 2026.

 Located on the Camino de Santiago

-By the way, Castrillo de Murcia is located on the Camino Frances, one of the most famous routes of the Camino de Santiago.
-With some planning, the pilgrimage route can even be arranged to coincide with the El Colacho festival.
+By the way, Castrillo de Murcia is situated on the Camino Frances, one of the most famous routes of the Camino de Santiago.
+With some planning, the pilgrimage route can be arranged to coincide with the El Colacho festival.